Kaljurand/wn-browse.js/README.md

   - keyboard shortcuts: button should respond to ENTER
   - history navigation (back, fwd, pop, clear)
   - autocomplete on the search field
+  - browser back-forward navigation
+  - make it more visual (synsets as circles, relations as labeled directed arrows, history as bold arrows)
+  - support for multilinguality